ups1610/Disease-Prediction-and-Drug-Recommendationn-Application/README.md

 used to cure the disease.
 And also if needed this application helps to appoint a doctorfor better convenience and satisfaction.***

+## Project Motive

+* Technology, now a days helped in various aspects of life.
+Healthcare/Hospitality is one of the growing field in case of data science and data mining process.
+* As the pandamic going on most of the people suffer the fear of having a corona virus if any mildsymptoms arises.
+Due to this they eirher don't took any medicine or kept themselves locked in the house.
+* From these things I get an idea to develop a disease recommmendation system in order to predict the dicease based on the symptoms and recommend the drug based on the prediction from the application .

 Contains database